 As Don boarded the train, I boarded the cab of C&EI engine 43 a minute or two prior to departure.
 The cab of this E-8A passenger locomotive had only three seats, so it was necessary for the RFE to stand beside the engineer for the Palestine to Jacksonville leg of the trip, leaving the seats for the engineer, fireman and myself.
 Before leaving Palestine, Mr. Sheridan guided me back to the engine compartment and permitted me to photograph the engine room and steam generator.
 Our train consisted of one engine and two passenger cars, a diner-lounge(1) and a coach.
 The speed limit was 60 MPH.
 The RFE instructed me to repeat block signals along with others in cab.
 Engineer Steele kept the cab interior lights on for a few miles in order for me to take photographs, and be photographed while the train was moving.

 At Jacksonville, there was a brief one minute or so stop which just barely gave me time to walk from the engine to the coach.
 About seven or eight of the conductors great grand children, accompanied by an adult, had ridden the train from Palestine to Jacksonville.
 Don had already taken pictures in the coach and diner-lounge, and a ham sandwich and coke were waiting for me in the diner-lounge.
 The dining car crew of two men were very courteous.
 Both were employees with many years of service.
 I learned that one had offered to walk through the lounge car and engine compartment of the locomotive, while moving, to deliver the meal to me.
 Don thanked him, but advised I would be joining them in the diner-lounge at Jacksonville.
+On this final trip, diner-coach 580 was in service, with a two-man crew; waiter-in-charge R.E.
+Murphy and chef/attendant Roy Taylor.

 The next stops were Troup and Kilgore where there was little passenger activity, and we departed after brief stops.
 I do not recall meeting any trains between Palestine and Longview.
 At Longview, we pulled into track Passenger 2, which was located next to the station.
 This track provided access to the train without having to go through the tunnel as would have been the case on Passenger 1, or the main track.
 There was only a scattering of passengers ready to board the train.
 The office personnel had come out on the platform to take a last look at the train.
 A new crew boarded the train for the run to Texarkana.
 The departure of No. 2 from Longview closed out 101 years of passenger train service.
 Both Conductor Dressel and Engineer Steele retired after the final run.
 The crew on the final T&P run from Longview to Texarkana was made up of conductor J. K. Welsh, brakeman C. F. Adams, engineer J. K. Musselwhite, and fireman C. E. Palmer.